 Cosmos not doing it for you?
 Maybe try I F*cking Love Science.
 "I Fucking Love Science" is an impressive Internet phenomenon.

 Then there are those who see it as an opportunity.
 It didn’t take long after Malaysia Airlines Flight 370 went missing on March 8, 2014, for Uri Geller to take to the airwaves and claim that he was asked to help in the search for the plane.
+There should be nothing surprising about this.
+The most dangerous place on planet earth might be trying to stand between Uri Geller and a TV camera.
+What is perhaps surprising is how many people believe his claim.
+I don’t.
+Occam’s Razor – a useful tool in critical thinking, and one frequently helpful in dealing with the likes of Mr. Applying this to Mr. “I have been asked by a substantial figure in Malaysia who I know…” Uh… really?
 Bad Science.
 Pharyngula - Just another site.
 Planet of the Apes.
 POSTED: Sunday, September 30, 2012, 12:34 PM Peter Andolfatto One of the more difficult aspects of evolution for some people to swallow is the notion that random copying errors in DNA can add up to anything useful.

 In two recently published projects, however, scientists show how typos can indeed lead to improvements.
 In numerous species of insects, they document the DNA errors that led to changes that are not only beneficial but also brilliant.
 Various species of beetles, aphids, butterflies, and moths have independently acquired genetic errors that allow them to eat highly toxic plants and then use the toxins to defend themselves against predators.
 The Story of Science: Power, Proof and Passion.
 For thousands of years we have wrestled with the great questions of existence.

 Who are we?
 What is the world made of?
 How did we get here?
 The quest to answer these is the story of science.
+Each week, medical journalist Michael Mosley traces the often unpredictable path we have taken.
 EDGE 2011: What scientific Concept would improve everybody's cognitive toolkit?
 There's a lot of stuff in the world: trees, cars, galaxies, benzene, the Baths of Caracalla, your pancreas, Ottawa, ennui, Walter Mondale.